Alxandr/master-thesis/src/chapter-3/mitm.md

 certificate, modifying my reverse proxy server to remove a specific server, and making sure request to Google also go through my reverse proxy.
-The problem with this though is that while doing so for one or domains is not too much work, eventually you would have to make a system that auto-generates certificates for you (the way fiddle does).
-Since you don't know which websites uses this `content-policy` header, you would have to run everything through your reverse proxy server.
-For the simple demonstration required in this thesis it was much easier to just go with Bing that just works as is.
+The problem with this though is that while doing so for one or domains is not too much work, eventually, you would have to make a system that auto-generates certificates for you (the way fiddle does).
+Since you don't know which websites use this `content-policy` header, you would have to run everything through your reverse proxy server.
+For the simple demonstration required in this thesis, it was much easier to just go with Bing that just works as is.

 Another thing that this solution does not really help you with is getting access